aep-dev/aep.dev/aep/general/0004/aep.md

 #### Pattern uniqueness

-If multiple patterns are defined within a resource, the patterns defined must not overlap in the set of resource paths that they can match.
+If multiple patterns are defined within a resource, the patterns defined **must not** overlap in the set of resource paths that they can match.
 In other words, a resource path may match at most one of the patterns.

-Therefore the following two patterns **must not** be defined within the same
+For example, the following two patterns would not be valid for the same
 resource:

 - `user/{user}`